 1. Winter Forces us to s-l-o-w d-o-w-n

-It’s not as easy to run around getting every essential thing done when you’re wrapped up in a hundred layers and hats and scarves and it’s drizzling outside and it’s already going dark at 3pm!
-But this season wasn’t designed to be favourable for the speed, hustle and urgency of other times of the year, so forcing these into this quiet, dark space rarely works out well.
+It’s not as easy to run around getting every essential thing done when you’re wrapped up in a hundred layers and hats and scarves and it’s drizzling outside and it’s already going dark at 3 pm!
+But this season wasn’t designed to be favorable for the speed, hustle, and urgency of other times of the year, so forcing these into this quiet, dark space rarely works out well.
 In fact, if you start feeling sick and tired, it’s probably a symptom of you pushing too hard and not allowing your body to move at the (slower) tempo that it should.

 Winter is all about gentle contemplation, a slow, steady pace, and a restful approach.
 So try this for a few days, and see how your health shifts and how different you feel:

 - Block out 15 minutes of unplanned time at regular intervals throughout the day and do nothing!

 - Do just one thing at a time, instead of multitasking, as you do for the rest of the year

 - Look out of the window for half an hour, instead of looking at the TV (or your Facebook feed)